-- initial_values Values that are used to pre-populate your contexts. - logger_factory_args (tuple) Values that are passed unmodified as logger_factory_args to the logger factory if not None.
+- initial values Values that are used to pre-populate your contexts. - logger_factory_args (tuple) Values that are passed unmodified as logger_factory_args to the logger factory if not None.

-Return type A proxy that creates a correctly configured bound logger when necessary.
+Returns A proxy that creates a correctly configured bound logger when necessary.

-See configure () for the meaning of the rest of the arguments.
+See configure for the meaning of the rest of the arguments.